jedld/resugan/README.md

 ## Similar Projects

-wisper (https://github.com/krisleech/wisper) - An excellent gem that focuses on a pub-sub model.
-Though its global listeners somehow have the same effect though in a syntactically different way than resugan.
+wisper (https://github.com/krisleech/wisper) - An excellent gem that focuses on a coupled pub-sub model.
+Though its global listeners somehow have the same effect though in a syntactically different way.

+event_bus (https://github.com/kevinrutherford/event_bus) - Loosely coupled pub-sub similar to resugan

 ## Development